 This causes to star to grow.
 Its radius can reach up to 400 times its original size.
 As the star expands it also cools.
 The change in temperature causes the star to glow redder.
 The star is now a red giant.

-Red giants can be 20 and 100 times that of the Sun though only contain 0.25 to 8 times the mass of the Sun.
+Red giants can be 20 and 100 times the size of the Sun though only contain 0.25 to 8 times the mass of the Sun.
 They are also very bright stars.
 The surface temperature of a red giant is less than 4,000 - 5,000 K.

 Over time, as the outer layers of the star expand, gravity causes its core to shrink and contract.
 The temperature and pressure in the centre increase until nuclear fusion can start again.
 Now the core is fusing helium, rather than hydrogen.